 Aktuality.sk in cooperation with the Czech investigative journalism research center Investigace.cz, the journalist organization Investigative project of Italy and the international consortium of investigative centers Organized Crime and Corruption Reporting Project have mapped how people close to ‘Ndrangheta have settled in Slovakia.

 Fourteen years ago an Italian named Carmine Cinnante arrived in the town of Michalovce.
 One morning he started in his Fiat from a village of Novosad, about 40 kilometers far from Michalovce, where he was staying with his girlfriend Lýdia.

 Cinnante was heading for Italy.
-He was joined by a Slovakian man called Ján whom he had promised to find work there.
-In the Michalovce district every fourth person of working age was unemployed at that time.
+He was joined by a Slovak man called Ján whom he had promised to find work there.
+In the Michalovce district, every fourth person of working age was unemployed at that time.

-The policeman became suspicious of the men’s behavior, they stopped the car and checked in.
-On the back seat they found a black wooden briefcase with a gun, 50 bullets and a magazine.
+The police officers became suspicious of the men’s behaviour, they stopped the car and checked in.
+On the back seat, they found a black wooden briefcase with a gun, 50 bullets and a magazine.